 If you're a WordPress developer, chances are from time to time; you just want a…

 Contained within your WordPress database is a lot of superficial data, like post revisions, stored deleted posts and wasted tables.
-A leaner database, means a leaner site and cleaning it up can have a real positive impact on performance, but database optimization can be a tedious task.
+A leaner database, means a leaner site and cleaning it up can have a real positive impact on performance, but database optimization as well as describing different file formats can be a tedious task.
 That’s where Optimize Database after Deleting Revisions helps.

 What’s It Do?

 Optimize Database traverses the MySQL database WordPress uses and cleans up what is not needed.
 This includes old post revisions, spam and trashed comments, deleted posts, and unused tags.
 The plugin will also optimize the database tables that it can, cleaning up unused rows and making sure that only what is necessary remains.

 Each step of the customization is completely customizable, and you can choose which database tables are included in the optimization process.
 There is also an option to add a one-click optimize button to your admin bar, so you can run the tool automatically on the fly, or set up scheduled optimizations on an hourly, daily or weekly basis.

 First things first, make sure you backup your database.
 You should never make changes there without making sure you can restore to an older version.

 Once the plugin is installed and activated, go to Settings -> Optimize DB Options to customize the plugin.
 In the first section of the settings panel, you will see a text field to specify how many post revisions to keep (0 means that all post revisions will be deleted).
 The most recent number of post revisions will then be spared from deletion, and all others will be removed.
 You will also see checkboxes to include the deletion of trashed items, including comments, posts and media, spam comments, and unused tags.
 Below that will be a checkbox to “Keep a log” and a scheduler.